villevaltonen/registry-cleaner/README.md

 ### Other
 - Application was built with Go purely for fun and because I didn't want to script this task.
 It was written really quickly, so it's not the most clean code I've written and should be improved, when I have time.

+### TODO
+- Modify the cleaner to be able to handle other than integers (e.g. build numbers) as tags